FnanB/compSys-e2018-pub/coursedescription.md

  * Week 43-45: Operating systems
  * Week 46: No activities (reexam week)
  * Week 47-48: Operating systems cont.
- * Week 49-51: Computer networks and encryption
+ * Week 49-51: Computer networks
  * Week 52: Christmas vacation
- * Week 1-2: Computer networks cont.
+ * Week 1-2: Computer networks cont. and encryption
+ * Week 3: Exam preparation and question hour
- * Week 3: 4 hour written exam (Friday, Jan 19)
+ * Week 4: 4 hour written exam (Friday, Jan 19)

 ## Lectures

- * Mondays at 13-15 in St UP1, DIKU.
+ * Mondays at 13-15 in St UP1, DIKU
- * Wednesdays at 10-12 in ST UP1, DIKU.
+ * Wednesdays at 10-12 in St UP1, DIKU
- * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Vivek Shan.
+ * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Vivek Shan

 ## Exercises

  * Mondays 15-17
  * Wednesdays 13-16
- * Teaching assistants:  Minh Duc Tran, Troels Korreman Nielsen, Kristian Bøjer Andreasen, Ludvig Karstens, Jeppe Werner Laursen, Alex Bruun Hemmingsen, Jens Kanstrup Larsen.
+ * Teaching assistants:  Minh Duc Tran, Troels Korreman Nielsen, Kristian Bøjer Andreasen, Ludvig Karstens, Jeppe Werner Laursen, Alex Bruun Hemmingsen, Jens Kanstrup Larsen

-We do still no know the location of the exercises.
+We do still not know the location of the exercises sessions.
 Also information about creation of teams will be posted at a later time.

 ## Study ambassadors and cafés

 On most Fridays from 13 to 15 there will be study cafés in which you can get help with the material and assignments.
-The cafés will be serviced by the Study Ambassadors Jeppe Werner Laursen and Kristian Bøjer Andreasen.
+The cafés will be serviced by the Study Ambassadors: Jeppe Werner Laursen and Kristian Bøjer Andreasen.

 ## Teaching Material

  * [BOH] Computer Systems: A programmer's perspective, Randal E. Bryant and David R. O'Hallaron, Pearson, 3rd and Global Edition, ISBN 13: 978-1292101767.
  * [KR] Computer Networking: A Top-Down Approach, James F. Kurose and Keith W. Ross, Pearson, 7th and Global Edition, ISBN 13: 978-1-292-15359-9 (This book will not be used before December).
- * [JG] Modern C, Jens Gustedt, April 11, 2017, http://icube-icps.unistra.fr/img_auth.php/d/db/ModernC.pdf.
+ * [JG] Modern C, Jens Gustedt, Feb 13, 2018, http://icube-icps.unistra.fr/img_auth.php/d/db/ModernC.pdf.
  * Some notes and book chapters that will be made available through the detailed course schedule.

 BOH is (and KR will be) available at Academic Books at Panum (http://www.academicbooks.dk/) and  Polyteknisk Boghandel at Biocenteret (http://www.polyteknisk.dk/).